Rate Limiting and Burst Control in Flutter: Preventing API Floods and UI Storms

 return _cachedUser;

-For fast-moving sensors (accelerometers, load cells, BLE packets), throttle before reaching UI or network layers:
+For fast-moving sensors like accelerometers, load cells, or BLE packets, throttle before reaching UI or network layers:

 final throttle = Throttler(const Duration(milliseconds: 50));